For overall facial geometry

 Long-term maintenance costs are minimal once you establish the routine.
 The basic skincare products last 3-4 months with daily use, making the ongoing monthly cost approximately $12-15.
 This is less than most people spend on coffee weekly, yet provides measurable improvement in one of the most important aspects of personal presentation.
 The ROI on evidence-based looksmaxxing far exceeds almost any other self-improvement investment.

-Start with the $40 basics and track results for 6 weeks before adding anything else โ€” 78% of the improvement comes from these fundamentals alone.
+Start with the $40 basics and track results for 6 weeks before adding anything else.
+Most of the available improvement for most people comes from these fundamentals.

 Take the Looksmaxxing Test